Breed Facts

 FELL PONY

 The early ancestry of the Fell is obscure.
-They survived on the rugged hills, or fells, of Britain.
-As the mining industry turned to the railroad for transportation, Fell Ponies found new employment on the hill farms as a small draft animal.
-It was used in the field, for transportation, for herding sheep, and for pleasure.
-As carriage driving became popular, Yorkshire and Norfolk Trotter blood was introduced.
-A popular Welsh Cob stallion was used as well.
-With the advent of gasoline-powered engines, the Fell Pony lost most of its jobs which led to the breed’s dramatic decline to dangerously low numbers.
+They survived on the rugged hills, or fells, of Northern England.
+Although the lead mining industry fell into decline in the nineteenth century, Fell ponies were concurrently employed on the hill farms, as a small draft animal.
+They were used in the field, for transportation, herding sheep, and for pleasure.
+With the advent of gasoline-powered engines, the Fell Pony lost most of its jobs, which led to the breed’s dramatic decline to dangerously low numbers.
+Interest in leisure riding in the 1950s saw a resurgence of the breed in Britain, and the pony has seen a new wave in popularity in the last twenty years as breeders in Europe and North America have found value in these versatile ponies.

-Most Fells are still bred in northern Great Britain, and a few breeders maintain their ponies in the traditional way in loose, wide-roaming herds on the fells.
-The pony has seen some resurgence in popularity in the last 20 years, as breeders in Europe and North America have found value in these versatile ponies.
+Most Fells are still bred in northern Great Britain, with just a few breeders remaining who maintain their ponies in the traditional way in loose, wide-roaming herds on the fells.
+This thrifty pony can live off the sparse vegetation found there, with little supplementation of additional feed.

-The Fell Pony stands 13 to 14 hands (52 – 56”) at the withers and is smaller and lighter than the Dales pony.
+The Fell Pony averages 13.2HH, with a breed maximum height of 14 hands, and is smaller and lighter than the Dales pony.
 While primarily solid black, its dense coat may also be bay, brown, or gray.
-White is permissible only as a small star or below the hind fetlocks.
+White is permissible only as a small star, or below the hind fetlocks.
 It has feathered fetlocks, and a heavy mane and tail.
-Its sturdy, well-muscled legs, large strong cannon bones and strong, broad feet contribute to its surefootedness and stamina.
-This thrifty pony can live off the sparse vegetation of the fells.
+Its sturdy, well-muscled legs, large strong cannon bones and strong, broad feet contribute to its sure-footedness and stamina.

 Did you know: